rancher/rancher-docs/README.md

 ### Launch With Docker

-You can Use [Docker](https://www.docker.com/) to launch the website without needing to configure Yarn.
+You can also use [Docker](https://www.docker.com/) to launch the website.

-The first time you launch the site, use this command to install yarn and start the server:
+The first time you launch the site this way, use this command to install Yarn and start the server:

 ```
 docker run --rm -it -v $PWD:$PWD -w $PWD -p 3000:3000 node yarn install && yarn start -h 0.0.0.0